Water-rich sub-Neptunes and rocky super Earths around different Stars: Radii shaped by Volatile Partitioning, Formation, and Evolution: Discussion

 Another neglected effect is the temperature dependency of the solubility.
 For simplicity, we assumed a constant exterior temperature of 3000\,K for the computation of the water sequestration.
 Instead, the planet would cool and the retention of water in the magma ocean would therefore decrease \citep{Chachan2018}.
 This would imply earlier outgassing than found here and potentially more efficient loss of water from the planet.
-Qualitatively, this effect is not expected to change the mass-radius relation of the Water Sequestration model, it would only reduce the average radius of the closely-correlated, water-rich, (almost) envelope-free planets.
+Of a similar order of magnitude but with inverse effects is the simplification that pressures used for sequestration include only the water envelope mass and ignore the H/He content.
+A consistent pressure at the magma surface would slightly increase water fractions in the melt for planets with significant H/He content.
+We note that the presence of water on planets resulting from the formation model is usually either negligible or significant in mass which then leads to water being the dominant constituent in the atmosphere, and thus determining the total pressure.

 A potentially more important related effect is however the solidification of the magma ocean \citep{Hamano2013,Bower2018,Bower2022}.
-Depending on the details of crystallization pattern and viscosity (e.g. whether or not a solid lid forms at the top of the mantle), most of the volatile budget could be removed from the mantle.
-If mantle solidification occurred on hot planets up to four Earth masses, this effect might reconcile with observations the low-mass end of the Water Sequestration model results presented here.
+In our approach, the whole mantle material is assumed to remain in molten state.
+However, depending on the details of crystallization pattern and viscosity (e.g. whether or not a solid lid forms at the top of the mantle), most of the volatile budget could be removed from the mantle upon solidification.
+If it occurred on hot planets up to three Earth masses, this effect might in fact reconcile with observations the low-mass end of the Water Sequestration model results presented here since outgassing would decrease the bulk density of the planet leading to more efficient, likely complete, loss of volatiles and thus removal of planets from the low-density, low-mass region where no real planets are found.

 An exploration in this direction is also motivated by the findings of \citet{Gaidos2024} who explore the age dependency of the small planet population.
 They suggest that the atmosphere-interior coupling could produce effects on Gyr timescales as observed and further motivate an inclusion of water condensation.
 Qualitatively, water condensation could have a similar effect as switching from the Mixed to the Layered scenarios and could be quantified using these approaches as a basis \citep[see also the discussion in][]{Venturini2024}.